CesarCoelho/xtcetools/README.md

 UI package.
 In addition, a javadoc and sources set of jars is provided for supporting IDEs.

+The JaCoCo Java Code Coverage report is only scoped to the library portion and can be found after the build in target/site/jacoco/index.html

 ### Execution Manually ###

 **Java 8**